samelstob/notes/management-notes/algorithms/stanford.md

 and theory are reinforcing each other."
-  - "Don't get too distanced from the fact those numbers play out in the real world in ways that are interesting and not just let the numbers themselves tell the story - there really is more to connect it up with."
+  - "Don't get too distanced from the fact those numbers play out in the real world in ways that are interesting and not just let the numbers themselves tell the story; there really is more to connect it up with."
 * Tradeoffs
   - The answer to most questions is "it depends".
   - Space/time and many other factors